Keyaan-07/Arctyx-Nano/README.md

 # Arctyx Nano

 Arctyx Nano is an FPGA development board consisting of the ICE40UP5K FPGA from [Lattice](https://latticesemi.com) Semiconductor.
-Arctyx Nano also consists of the RP2350A MCU from [Raspberry Pi](https://raspberrypi.com).
+It also consists of the RP2350A MCU from [Raspberry Pi](https://raspberrypi.com).

 Check out the board on [KiCanvas](https://kicanvas.org/?github=https://github.com/Keyaan-07/Arctyx-Nano/tree/main/hardware_Arctyx-Nano)